Peter Sullivan (rugby, born 1948)

 Peter David Sullivan (born 1948) is an Australian former national representative rugby union player.
 He represented for New South Wales and Australia, captaining the national side on eleven occasions from 1972 to 1973.

-Early life & rugby
+Early life and rugby

 Sullivan was schooled at Chatswood Boys High School and played his early rugby at the Forest Rugby Club in Forestville.
 His senior rugby started in Wollongong and in his first season of first grade and scarcely eighteen he was selected for the Illawarra region and from there he was selected for New South Wales after just six senior games.
 Howell writes that following state selection at such a young age, he found himself a marked man at club level and "injuries followed, his form deteriorated and his confidence with it" He did not represent again until 1970.
 In the mid 1970s he coached and was Physical Education teacher at Glenwood Boys High School in Durban South Africa.